MrNick-code/CUDA_setup_guide/README.md

-# How to set up CUDA for VS Code in Windows environment properly (March 2025)
+# How to set up CUDA for Pytorch in Windows environment properly (March 2025)

 I know that a lot of people had/has problem to set up CUDA for application in VS Code and I found out after a bit research and sutff that this isnt that dificult, you just have to be patient.
 I gathered the info needed to set this up in this repo.
 Hope you can have this running asap!